cristobalmitchell/cristobalmitchell/README.md

 🔭 I am working on building Kaggle datasets, developing infographics an other data visualizations for Tableau Public, and spreading knowledge on data science, machine learning, and statistical modeling.

-🌱 I am learning *a/b testing, design of experiments, biostatistics, and pytorch.*
+🌱 I am learning *design of experiments, biostatistics, and pytorch.*

 👯 I am looking to collaborate on python packages, data visualization, or data science/machine learning books or articles.
 Anyone interested?